aishkl/Market-Basket-Analysis_PySpark/README.md

-# Market-Basket-Analysis_PySpark
+# Market Basket Analysis_PySpark

-The project focuses on using market basket analysis in online retail industry to associate related products based on customer buying behaviour.
+ Market-Basket-Analysis on Instacart Data- The project focuses on using market basket analysis in online retail industry to associate related products based on customer buying behaviour.

 Using market basket analysis we acheived three objectives: